‘Feasals’ and ‘liberals’ are trying to change Kashmir narrative by drumming up international support

 An IB source tells OneIndia that it has come to their notice that several persons are reaching out to journalists and activists abroad to drum up support and show India in poor light.
 The intention is to create a narrative against the abrogation and show to the world that the people of Kashmir tend to lose due to this move.

-Officials say that a small trigger is sufficient to kick of a wave and hence such events and activities must be closely watched.
+Officials say that a small trigger is sufficient to kick off a wave and hence such events and activities must be closely watched.
 Intelligence Bureau officials have also advised the police of several states to keep a very close watch on sleeper cells and terror modules of groups such as the Jaish-e-Mohammad, Lashkar-e-Tayiba, Students Islamic Movement of India, Islamic State and the Harkat-ul-Mujahideen, Bangladesh.
 There has been plenty of chatter in the past couple of days and these groups are trying to activate their modules with an intention of striking.
 Groups from Pakistan will look to strike in the cities in a bid to avenge the decision on Article 370, an Intelligence Bureau official said.

 They would look to strike at cities such as New Delhi, Mumbai or Bengaluru, the Intelligence Bureau also warns.
 There are several modules of these terror outfits in and around these cities.
-Recent investigation by the National Investigation Agency have been a testimony of this fact and it has come to light how modules of the Islamic State have mushroomed in Mumbai and several other South Indian states.
+Recent investigations by the National Investigation Agency have been a testimony of this fact and it has come to light how modules of the Islamic State have mushroomed in Mumbai and several other South Indian states.

 The detention of Shah Faesal, civil servant turned politicians was based on concrete reports that he was trying to go abroad and dish up support to foment trouble in the Valley.
 Faesal who was in New Delhi since the decision to abrogate Article 370 was prevented from boarding a flight from Delhi to Istanbul.
 He was then taken to Srinagar and placed under house arrest.